In this tutorial, we will explore how to set up a virtual device using Android Studio so you can test your app on your computer.

 To run an app, simply press the green play button next to where the virtual device is listed.

 When the app is running, you may notice some new buttons in the toolbar.
-The three buttons depicted below are useful when you need to restart the app after making some changes to the underlying code.
+The three buttons highlighted below are useful when you need to restart the app after making some changes to the underlying code.
 Using them means you won't have to close and reopen the virtual device itself.
 There is also a red square 'stop' button.
 Pressing this button closes the app but not the virtual device.
 This is useful if you want to stop the app running in the background but not close the virtual device entirely.

 And there we have it!
 You can now run your app without the need for an actual phone or tablet.
 It is good practice to run your app regularly and check everything is working as you intended.
 We will look further at how to test our app (including what to do if it crashes) in future tutorials.